nsursock/crackingdacode-node18/src/jobs.md

 ---
 layout: layouts/page.njk
 title: Jobs
-title2: Except When I Write
-description: Are you at war with the world because the dead rule the living?
-Is music is the only way out?
+description: Are you at war with the world because the dead rule the living, and is music is the only way out?
 date: 2022-07-29T13:29:32Z
 author: Nicolas Sursock
 featured: https://images.unsplash.com/photo-1504691342899-4d92b50853e1?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop